Francesco Versace

 Academic Appointments

-Associate Professor, Department of Department of Family and Preventive Medicine, Division of Basic Science Research, Oklahoma Tobacco Research Center and Stephenson Cancer Center, University of Oklahoma Health Sciences Center, Oklahoma City, OK, 2015 - 2017
+Associate Professor, Department of Family and Preventive Medicine, Oklahoma Tobacco Research Center and Stephenson Cancer Center, University of Oklahoma Health Sciences Center, Oklahoma City, OK, 2015 - 2017

-Assistant Professor, Department of Behavioral Science, Division of OVP, Cancer Prevention and Population Sciences, The University of Texas MD Anderson Cancer Center, Houston, TX, 2011 - 2015
+Assistant Professor, Department of Behavioral Science, The University of Texas MD Anderson Cancer Center, Houston, TX, 2011 - 2015

-Instructor, Department of Behavioral Science, Division of OVP, Cancer Prevention and Population Sciences, The University of Texas MD Anderson Cancer Center, Houston, TX, 2007 - 2011
+Instructor, Department of Behavioral Science, The University of Texas MD Anderson Cancer Center, Houston, TX, 2007 - 2011

-Research Assistant Professor, Department of Department of Psychology, The University of Florida, Gainesville, FL, 2006 - 2007
+Research Assistant Professor, Department of Psychology, The University of Florida, Gainesville, FL, 2006 - 2007

 Institutional Committee Activities